 Ways to have a hardy meal without having to use a kitchen!
-(You may need access to a microwave).
-Note: NYLC Midtown has a refrigerator and microwave on the premises
+(You may need access to a microwave):

-Associated Supermarket - Locations throughout the 5 boroughs.
+Associated Supermarket - Locations throughout the 5 boroughs

 Your classic one-stop grocery and meat store.
 They always have weekly sales and specials for you to stock up on the necessities.